ombori/grid-docs/console/releasenotes/README.md

 # Console Release Notes
 The [Ombori Grid Console](https://console.omborigrid.com) receives updates frequently.
 This page contains all the console changes that were deployed in production recently.

+## 2023-04-24

+### Media Library
+- ⭐ Free AI Generated Images powered by OpenAI's DALL-E. This can be used for example in your application content.
+- ⭐ Free photo and video collections.
+This can be used for example in your digital signages with product templates, as a background photo or video.
+- Explore the new features in your tenant page `Menu > Media` page

+## Installation and Analytics Dashboards
+- Grid signals and omg-reports based realtime monitoring status support

+### Devices
+- Hotfixes

 ## 2023-04-03

 ### Tenant branding